The History of Translation

 Translation History

-The word “translation” is the process of rendering written communication from one language into another.
-The history of translation is often a topic of debate amongst historians because the origins are generally unknown.
-As time has gone on, translation has become widely used and modernized.
-Read on as we journey through the past, present, and future of language translation.
+The word “translation” refers to the process of rendering written communication from one language into another.
+The history of translation is often a topic of debate among historians because its origins are generally unknown.
+However, as time has gone on, translation has become widely used and modernized.
+Read on as we journey through language translation’s past, present, and future.

 history books - the history of translations